BitCannaCommunity/BCNA-Installer/README.md

 All configurations are following the official [Bitcanna Guides](https://www.bitcanna.io/guides)

-This script is prepared to install and configure a Bitcanna Masternode or Bitcanna Fullnode Wallet for stake (PoS) on a Linux Virtual Private Server (VPS) with Ubuntu Debian.
+This script is prepared to install and configure a Bitcanna Masternode or Bitcanna Fullnode Wallet for stake (PoS) on a Linux Virtual Private Server (VPS) with Ubuntu or Debian.

-This is one file script BCNA-Script.sh and ONLY run one time on the server!
+This script "BCNA-Script.sh" Can be executed 'N' times what you want to same user!

 # !!!!ATTENTION!!!!!
 To Run the Masternode YOU NEED AT LEAST 100K (100.000) of BCNA (BitCanna Coins)!!